NkaziN/yourHarvard/DESIGN.md

 Sometime a requirement calls for a whole department.
 This is indicated by a * before the department name

 Concentrations Table
-This information was all stored as plaintext, and easily accessible from the concentration sites.
+This information was all stored as plaintext in the csv, and easily accessible from the concentration sites.
 It was stored with no additional processing.
 Spaces were stripped from the ends of the name to avoid entry errors.

 Requirements Table